 • At least three participants must participate in the project.
 This includes the coordinating party.

 • At least two participants must be higher education institutions, of which at least one must have staff stationed in southern Africa during the project period.
-Funding should only be applied for by Swedish higher education institutions.
+Funding must only be applied for by Swedish higher education institutions.

-Eligibility requirements for the project
+Eligibility requirements on the project

 • The project may apply for a maximum of SEK 9 million over three years.